microsoft/RTP-LX/README.md

 _Dataset for the paper [RTP-LX: Can LLMs Evaluate Toxicity in Multilingual Scenarios?](https://arxiv.org/abs/2404.14397), by De Wynter et al._

-_NOTE: this is a work in progress.
-Expect this to be updated soon!_
+_NOTE: This repo is actively updated!_

 **WARNING: This repository contains and discusses content that is offensive or upsetting.
 All materials are intended to support research that improves toxicity detection methods.
 Included examples of toxicity do not represent how the authors or sponsors feel about any identity groups.
 This corpus was made by a multi-national, multi-cultural team of various faiths, beliefs, and origins.
 Please note that toxicity is dynamic, evolves with societal perceptions, and these labels may change.**